How I Picked A SAAS Stock

 Is the industry growing?
 SAAS, CRM are both growing industries.

-There is healthy competition from many companies who are not publicly traded.
+There is healthy competition from many companies who are not publicly traded on the stock market.
 These are good signs that there is a growing and viable industry for smaller or newer players to take a punt.

 What Do The Numbers Say?